dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Git_Commands.md

 * kubeadm init

 ### Possible errors:
-1. To know port forwarding:

-       1. ps -ef|grep port-forward
+1. Port in use:

+       1. Install netstat with: apt install net-tools
+       2. netstat -ltnp | grep -w ":10250"
-       2. kill -9 <port-id>
+       3. kill -9 <job_is(will be on the right)>